 Um, I like to bake?

 No, really.
 I'm a little obsessed.
 I started this blog in 2010 when I began my annual holiday baking spree that consisted of creating 163 dozen cookies from over 2 dozen recipes to share with friends and family as Christmas gifts.
 I was so inspired by the people (you!) who came to read my baking ramblings that I just had to keep it up.
-I started baking cookies as holiday gifts almost 10 years ago and now it's grown to the point that friends and family look forward to (and fight over) the tins that arrive at their door each December.
+I started baking cookies as holiday gifts over 10 years ago and now it's grown to the point that friends and family look forward to (and fight over) the tins that arrive at their door each December.

 My love of baking started early and I remember learning at a very young age that you can't just dump three cups of flour into the KitchenAid mixer and turn it on without ending up with 1 1/2 cups of flour on the counter, walls, floor and in your hair.
 Quickly my banana nut muffins were coveted and then my love of cookies took hold.
 Finding dessert flavors that can be modified to cookie form is a favorite pastime and I enjoy reading other baking blogs for inspiration or to test the wonderful creations they've made.

-The blogging thing is still a little new to me.
+The social media thing is still a little new to me.
 My photography skills are lacking, but I'm working on that.
 But it's fun and I'm so glad I started this and expanded beyond the cookie jar.
 It's certainly become more than a menu of what to expect in the cookie tin.

 Thank you for visiting and please comment and share your ideas.
 While you might not get to enjoy these sweet treats, ultimately I'm baking for you and hope you enjoy what you see.

 Got questions?
 Suggestions for recipes to try?
 Email me at email@example.com